activescott/react-mentions-test-dt-types/README.md

 NOTE: There is a `pretest` script that also runs tsc just to force a full type check.

+## TODO
+- [ ] Add more tests by pulling in relevant tests from https://github.com/signavio/react-mentions

 # Bootstrapped with Create React App